 Limit not only the user accounts that have access your website, but also the programs that interact with your website.
 Apps that allow remote access to your website are easy targets for website hacking, these API programs allow for other programs such as social media to add content to your website seldom encrypt your stored website login and password.
 Their open door is also ignored by most website security programs because you granted access on purpose.

 If you don’t keep your computer updated and always run antivirus software with updated virus definitions as well as a good spyware program and malware program then you’ve left the keys in the car to be stolen.
 If your computer has been compromised a keylogger could be recording all of your passwords.

 Step 8 – Don’t use the same password.

-It may be easy to remember that one great password for everything, but once that password get picked up it becomes public knowledge to hackers.
+It may be easy and convenient to remember one password for everything.
+However, if that password gets compromised on one service, it can be used to access your other services.
 You’d be surprised how many website databases do not store passwords as encrypted.
 So many website that you sign up for accounts at leave your password open to prying eyes.

 Step 9 – Don’t store your passwords in browsers.